 1920 – The zoo was established in Roosevelt Park.
 The first zoo animal was a male bison from Montana.

-1921 – The bear den and zoological building were constructed with funding from a bond issued through the Minot Park Board.
+1921 – The Zoological Building was opened to the public on December 25, 1921.
+The bear den was also constructed with funding from a bond issued through the Minot Park Board.

 1930s – Zoo construction was greatly slowed due to the Great Depression.
 The zoo staff was reduced to two people.
 The superintendent’s wages were paid by his use of an office and typewriter to continue his editorial work with the Congress of American Parks.